tomyahu/ImprovedMinecraftDatapackScript/README.md

 ## How do I use this?

-You can write your files using the syntax we created and translate them to the default minecraft datapack language by running:
+You can write your files using the syntax we created and translate them to the vanilla minecraft datapack language by running:

 ```